 The government announced it would break all of its contracts with Magyar Telekom because it found the company’s move against Ákos “unconstitutional”.

-Fidesz really cares so greatly about Ákos
+Fidesz cares greatly about Ákos

 The timing of the statements was also interesting.
-They came at roughly the same time that Speaker of the National Assembly Kövér revealed his own deliberations about the place of Hungarian women in the world.
+They came at roughly the same time that Speaker of the National Assembly Kövér revealed his own thoughts about the place of Hungarian women in the world.

 Hungarians who support Fidesz were flabbergasted by the uproar and began accusing critics of “opinion terrorism” and “liberal fascism”.